 √ Tick Tack Toe: Watch this fun bootcamp game here.

-√ Travel Test: Cover a set distance for time using a traveling exercise.
-I.e Lunge walk, bear crawl, burpee jump forward etc.
+√ Travel Test: Cover a set distance using a traveling exercise.
+I did the burpee mile with a couple of clients and they loved it.

 √ Weighted Walk: Cover a set distance carrying a weighted rucksack.
 It's great for strengthening the legs.